What is a Binomial Distribution?

 - Two flu infections over 20 years?

-In this post, learn how to use the binomial distribution and its cumulative form, when you can use it, its formula, and how to calculate binomial probabilities by hand.
+In this post, learn how to use the binomial distribution, its cumulative form, and when you can use it.
 I also include a binomial calculator that you can use with what you learn.
-I’ll walk you through the formulas for calculating the mean, variance, and probabilities for the binomial probability distribution.

 Binomial Probabilities